PlumbRevise

 Flue type comparison: room-sealed, open-flued, flueless

-The comparison places the three flue arrangements side by side and answers the same two questions for each: where does the combustion air come from, and where do the products of combustion go?
+A great deal of gas safety work starts with one question: what kind of flue does this appliance have?
+The comparison places the three arrangements side by side and answers the same two questions for each — where does the combustion air come from, and where do the products of combustion go?

-An open-flued appliance takes its air from the room and sends the products up a flue to outside.
-It therefore depends on enough room air and a clear, working flue.
+An open-flued appliance takes its air from the room and sends the products up a flue or chimney to outside.
+You often recognise one by a draught diverter or a visible flue connection.
+It depends on enough room air and a clear, working flue, which makes it the type most sensitive to room ventilation and flue condition — and a spillage test is the key proof that it clears its products to outside.

-A flueless appliance takes air from the room and releases the products back into the room.
-This is only acceptable for certain limited appliance types and relies on ample room ventilation.
+A flueless appliance has no flue at all: it takes air from the room and releases the products back into the room.
+That is only acceptable for certain limited appliance types, and safety depends entirely on ample room ventilation and on the limits to how and where the appliance may be used, so room size and ventilation are central.

 The colour key separates air for combustion (blue) from products of combustion (grey), so the path of each is easy to follow.